-The arching stems of Lamprocapnos spectabilis ‘Alba’ are dripping with delicate hearts along the streamside.
+The arching stems of Lamprocapnos spectabilis ‘Alba’ are dripping with delicate hearts alongside the stream.

 Previously called Dicentra spectabilis ‘Alba’, Lamprocapnos spectabilis ‘Alba’ is a graceful member of the poppy family (Papaveraceae).
-In early spring it throws up lime-green foliage from fleshy roots, and as these emerge they reveal racemes of pure white, heart-shaped flowers, which hang elegantly in droplets.
+In early spring it throws up lime-green foliage from fleshy roots, and as the foliage emerges it reveals racemes of pure white, heart-shaped flowers, which hang elegantly in droplets.
 The straight species L. spectabilis originates from Japan, and was introduced to our gardens in 1846 by Robert Fortune.
-The flowers have pink outer petals and white inner petals, giving rise to the common name bleeding heart.
+The flowers of this more widely grown species have pink outer petals and white inner petals, giving rise to the common name bleeding heart.
 This is a relatively easy species for humus-rich soil in semi-shade, and unusually, the white form is regarded as more robust than the straight species.